bndxn/raspberry-pi-notes/static/posts/Tech choices in making this site - blog data types,20230716.md

 * JSON - my first try, got a load of errors about escape characters from LaTeX.
 * CSV - not good for multiline, harder to read, plus I'd want to have escape characters that might overlap
 * Plaintext - could have multilines, but lack of structure means I'd need to do a load of splitting on defined characters
 * Markdown and YAML - seems like the solution!
-Can split the item, and markdown is an easy format to write in, plus the
+Can split the item, and markdown is an easy format to write in

 ### Example snippet